 Still, the Physician’s Guide to Assessing and Counseling Older Drivers does not dictate a specific age when testing must begin because every person is unique.
-While one individual may retain the ability to drive well into his or her 70s or beyond, another can develop conditions at a much younger age that impede the ability to drive.
+While one individual may retain the ability to drive well into his or her 70s or beyond, another can develop conditions at a much younger age than impede the ability to drive.

-In some cases, doctors may recommend an immediate end to driving for seniors, but they may simply suggest modifications that can keep their patients safe behind the wheel, such as restricting driving to daylight hours only or providing treatment to improve vision issues.
+In some cases, doctors may recommend an immediate end to drive for seniors, but they may simply suggest modifications that can keep their patients safe behind the wheel, such as restricting driving to daylight hours only or providing treatment to improve vision issues.